NellowTCS/Mesh-NOW/Docs/docs/api/index.md

 **Returns:** Pointer to the internal `mesh_peer_t` array (max `MAX_PEERS` entries).

 ::: callout warning title:"Thread Safety"
 The returned pointer references internal state.
-Do not free it.
-Access is not thread-safe -- do not read while another task is modifying the peer table.
-Prefer `mesh_now_snapshot_peers()` (below) from application threads like a UI streaming loop.
+Do not free it, and do not read it while another task is modifying the peer table.
+For application threads such as a UI streaming loop, use `mesh_now_snapshot_peers()` below instead.
 ::: /callout

 ### `mesh_now_snapshot_peers`